Fault Protection Layouts

 • Unclear protection boundaries at the POI

-• Poor coordination between microgrid and utility protection schemes
+• Limited coordination between microgrid and utility protection schemes

-• Lack of defined zones (resulting in overtripping)
+• Lack of defined protection zones resulting in overtripping

 Validation Requirements

-Fault protection layouts are inherently system-specific and must be validated through engineering studies and testing.
+Fault protection layouts are system-specific and must be validated through engineering studies and field testing.

 Confirm final layouts through